-- For 2 to 3 months, avoid lifting anything that would make you strain.
+- For at least 6 weeks, avoid lifting anything that would make you strain.
 This may include heavy grocery bags and milk containers, a heavy briefcase or backpack, cat litter or dog food bags, or a child.

 - Ask your doctor when you can drive again.

-- You will probably need to take at least 6 weeks off from work.
+- You may need to take 4 to 12 weeks off from work.
 It depends on the type of work you do and how you feel.

 - Ask your doctor when it is okay for you to have sex.

-- Eat a healthy diet.
-Your doctor can help you learn about healthy eating.
+- Eat a heart-healthy diet.
+If you have not been eating this way, talk to your doctor.
 You also may want to talk to a dietitian.
-A dietitian can help you learn about healthy foods.
+A dietitian can help you plan meals and learn about healthy foods.

 - Drink plenty of fluids (unless your doctor tells you not to).

 - You may notice that your bowel movements are not regular right after your surgery.
 This is common.
 Try to avoid constipation and straining with bowel movements.
 You may want to take a fiber supplement every day.
 If you have not had a bowel movement after a couple of days, ask your doctor about taking a mild laxative.